 Many of us know our height, weight, vision, and perhaps blood pressure.
 But what about our hearing?
-Our ability to hear is foundational to healthy aging, and hearing loss is strongly linked to adverse health outcomes such as dementia and depression.
+Our ability to hear is foundational to healthy aging, and hearing loss is strongly linked to adverse health outcomes, such as dementia and depression.
 Yet, there hasn’t been a consistent metric that allows us to understand and talk about our hearing function.

 The Johns Hopkins Cochlear Center for Hearing and Public Health launched the Know Your Hearing Number campaign to introduce a common metric for hearing.
-The Hearing Number is the four-frequency pure tone average, or PTA, and it reflects how loud speech typically must be for someone to hear it.
+The Hearing Number is the four-frequency pure tone average, or PTA4, and it reflects how loud speech typically must be for someone to hear it.
 The Hearing Number ranges from about 0 to 100 dB and can be directly applied to the broad categories that health organizations use to define levels of hearing loss.
 These categories include:

 This public health campaign aims to create broad acceptance of the Hearing Number as a tool for understanding and communicating about hearing.
 Embracing this simple number is a step toward: